ThomasTJdev/nim_websitecreator/README.md

 All registrered users will receive the email.

 You can access the plugin at `/mailer`.
 The link can be added to the navbar manually.

+### Plugin: Contact

+A simple contact form for non-logged in users.
+The email will be sent to the info-email specified in the `config.cfg` file.

+You can access the plugin at `/contact`.
+The link can be added to the navbar manually.